 CO2 emissions tax bands

-If you're looking to reduce the amount of tax payable on your company car, consider your car's fuel type carefully, opting for a plug-in hybrid or a fully electric car.
+If you're looking to reduce the amount of tax payable on your company car, consider your car's fuel type carefully, opting for a plug-in hybrid or a fully electric car (preferably fully electric for the rock bottom tax costs at the moment).

 Income tax bracket

 Third in line is the income tax bracket you fall under.
-In Scotland, as of February 2019, the following income tax bands were set:
+In Scotland, for 2021-22, the following income tax bands were set:

 - Above £150,000 = 46%

-To round off our working example, we're going to pretend you earn £30,000 a year.
+To round off our working example, we're going to pretend you earn £30,000 a year and live in England.
 Our calculation will look like this now:

-Every year, you'll have to fork out £2,114.11 in tax for your company car, so each month you'll see £176.18 shaved off your final monthly takeaway figure.
+Every year, you'll have to fork out £2,076.36 in tax for your company car, so each month you'll see £173.03 shaved off your final monthly salary figure.

 Other influences on company car tax calculations